our measures for safe and controlled event environments

 VENUE SECURITY + PROTECT DUTY

 The NEC Group has extensive knowledge and experience in ensuring the safe delivery of events across our venues.
-From hosting Her Majesty Queen Elizabeth II, to the G8 Summit, multiple party conferences, international touring artists and hundreds more every year, we use a series of security measures.
+From hosting The Royal Family to the G8 Summit, multiple party conferences, international touring artists and hundreds more every year, we use a series of security measures to keep our venues safe for visitors.

-Across nearly five decades we have worked closely with the police, the National Counter Terrorism Security Office (NaCTSO) and their local Counter Terrorism Security Advisors (CTSA) to deter and detect potential threats from entering our venues and the surrounding external public circulation spaces.
-Our close partnership with West Midlands Police has also led to a permanent base for local officers at the NEC.
+Across nearly five decades we have worked closely with the police, the National Protective Security Authority (NPSA) and their local Counter Terrorism Security Advisors (CTSA) to deter and detect potential threats from entering our venues and the surrounding external public circulation spaces.
+We have a close partnership with West Midlands Police and carry out regular Project Servator operations.
+This policing tactic is where uniformed and plain clothes officers can visit at any time in and around the venue, deploying a range of measures that aim to disrupt criminal activity.

 We maintain a multi-layered approach, both overt and covert.
-These include vehicular and pedestrian access control supported by a proactive use of technology and CCTV monitoring systems.
-So, whilst you may not see all operational security activity, you should be assured that it is ongoing, often behind the scenes, to prevent crime and keep you safe whilst on site.
+These include vehicular and pedestrian access control supported by the proactive use of technology and CCTV monitoring systems.
+So, while you may not see all operational security activity, you should be assured that it is ongoing, often behind the scenes, to prevent crime and keep you safe on site.

 The security measures and procedures we already have in place across our venues include: